Rebecca Bradley: 2016

 After Crooks' death, Bradley, JoAnne Kloppenburg (who narrowly lost a race for the Wisconsin Supreme Court in 2011), and Joe Donald each announced their candidacy for the seat in the 2016 election.
 In the February 16 primary, Bradley edged Kloppenburg 44.7–43.2%, moving the two of them on to the general election in an even race.

 Bradley's homophobic writings as an undergraduate, published in 1992 in Marquette University's student newspaper, stirred controversy during the race.
 She had written letters to the editor and a column for the Marquette Tribune, in which she stated she held no sympathy for AIDS patients because they were "degenerates" who had effectively chosen to kill themselves.
 She also referred to gay people as "queers".
 She called Americans who voted for Bill Clinton "either totally stupid or entirely evil".
 She blasted supporters of abortion as murderers, and compared abortion to the Holocaust and slavery.
 She attacked feminists as "angry, militant, man-hating lesbians who abhor the traditional family" and defended Camille Paglia, who had written in a 1991 column that "A girl who lets herself get dead drunk at a fraternity party is a fool.
 A girl who goes upstairs alone with a brother at a fraternity party is an idiot."
 Bradley wrote that Paglia had "legitimately suggested that women play a role in date rape".
 Bradley apologized for her student writings in 2016, shortly after the controversy arose.

 Pre-election polls showed Bradley with a slight lead, but with a significant portion of the electorate still undecided.
 She was projected as the winner by a 53–47% margin on election night, and she quoted Winston Churchill at the end of her victory speech: "There is nothing more exhilarating than being shot at without result."

 2026

 On April 5, 2025, Bradley announced that she planned to seek re-election to the court in 2026.
-On August 29, 2025, after months of speculation due to nonexistent fundraising, Bradley announced that she has reversed her previous decision and would no longer seek reelection.
+On August 29, 2025, after months of speculation due to nonexistent fundraising, Bradley announced that she had reversed her previous decision and would no longer seek reelection.